Megha-Komarraju/Data-Science-Salary-Estimator/README.md

 Web Scraping
 Tweaked the web scraper github repo (above) to scrape 1000 job postings from glassdoor.com.
 With each job, we got the following:
--Job title
+- Job title
--Salary Estimate
+- Salary Estimate
--Job Description
+- Job Description
--Rating
+- Rating
--Company
+- Company
--Location
+- Location
--Company Headquarters
+- Company Headquarters
--Company Size
+- Company Size
--Company Founded Date
+- Company Founded Date
--Type of Ownership
+- Type of Ownership
--Industry
+- Industry
--Sector
+- Sector
--Revenue
+- Revenue
--Competitors
+- Competitors

 ## Data Cleaning
 After scraping the data, the following changes were made to structure the data and following variablesn were created: